ameurbna/SPFX-and-Azure/README.md

 Hello in my Projects
-I would like with this repository shared my knowledge and experiences on Sharepoint Framework and Azure Dev
+I would like with this repository shared with you my knowledge and experiences on Sharepoint Framework and Azure Dev

 <br/>
 <br/>